nnez17/nnez17/README.md

 # 💫 About Me:
-🌸 About Me<br><br>Hi, I’m Noval — a student who’s passionate about technology, creativity, and storytelling.<br>I love discovering how imagination and logic can work together through coding, design, and writing.
-Even though I’m still in school, I’m always eager to learn new things, take on creative challenges, and improve myself every day.<br><br>I’m currently learning HTML, CSS, and JavaScript, focusing on front-end development and how to make web designs more interactive and meaningful.
-I also enjoy exploring how art and emotion can be expressed through digital projects.<br><br>I’m always open to learning from others, collaborating on small but inspiring projects, and sharing ideas that combine both creativity and technology.<br><br>A little fun fact — I once had a memorable experience in Dieng, and it still inspires a lot of my creative work today.
-I believe inspiration can come from anywhere, even from the quietest places and the simplest moments. 🌱<br><br>✨ Thanks for stopping by!
-Let’s keep growing and creating together.
+🌸 About Me

+Hi, I’m Noval — a Software Developer who enjoys creating meaningful and interactive digital experiences.
+I’m passionate about how logic and creativity can work together through coding, design, and problem-solving.

+I’m currently focusing on web development using HTML, CSS, and JavaScript, especially in front-end development.
+I love exploring how to build clean, responsive interfaces and improve user experiences through thoughtful design.

+I’m always open to learning new technologies, collaborating on projects, and sharing ideas that connect creativity with innovation.
+My goal is to keep growing as a developer while building projects that inspire and make an impact.

+✨ Thanks for stopping by!
+Let’s create something amazing together.

 ## 🌐 Socials: